peteroupc/MailLib/docs/PeterO.Mail.Message.md

         int index,
         string value);

-Sets the value of a header field by index without changing its name.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+ Sets the value of a header field by index without changing its name.
+Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.

   <b>Parameters:</b>

  * <i>index</i>: Zero-based index of the header field to set.